markrissmiller/project__1/README.md

 # Battleship
-A take on the classic table top gameboard.
+A take on the classic table top boardgame.
 This is my first project with General Assembly and my first true project as a programmer.

 ## Project Link